-Reviewed the relationship between time-element and building damage ratios.
+Reviewed the relationship of time-element damage ratio to building and contents damage ratios.

 V-4 Hurricane Mitigation Measures and Secondary Characteristics

 - A. Modeling of hurricane mitigation measures to improve a building's hurricane wind resistance, the corresponding effects on hurricane vulnerability, and their associated uncertainties shall be theoretically sound and consistent with fundamental engineering principles.
 These measures shall include fixtures or construction techniques that affect the performance of the building and the damage to contents and shall consider:

 - Roof strength

 - Roof covering performance

 - Roof-to-wall strength

 - · Wall-to-floor-to-foundation strength

 - Opening protection

 - · Window, door, and skylight strength.

 - B. The modeling organization shall justify all hurricane mitigation measures and secondary characteristics considered by the hurricane model.

 - C. Application of hurricane mitigation measures that affect the performance of the building and the damage to contents shall be justified as to the impact on reducing damage whether done individually or in combination.

 - D. Treatment of individual and combined secondary characteristics that affect the performance of the building and the damage to contents shall be justified.